 The essence of the illusion is a failure to grasp the full complexity of life situations.
-Although living in California might increase the probability of attaining happiness, happiness is far from certain, and indeed, the probability of being happy in Los Angeles, California, isn't much different from the probability of being happy in, say, Cleveland, Ohio.
+Although living in California might increase the probability of attaining happiness, happiness is far from certain, and indeed, the probability of a given individual being happy in Los Angeles, California, isn't much different from the probability of that same individual being happy in, say, Cleveland, Ohio.
 The focusing illusion leads us to misjudge these probabilities.
 We forget, for example, that although Los Angeles has more sunny days, it also has more smog.

 Most of the common examples of the focusing illusion emphasize the personal: if I were rich (or thin, or beautiful, …), I'd be happy.
 Some examples relate to relationships: if we had a child, our marriage would be saved.

 But the focusing illusion also applies to organizations.
 Here are some examples of the focusing illusion in organizational life.

 - If we acquire that company, we'll own the market and profits will dramatically increase.

 - When we finish this project, the pressure will ease and we can get back to 40-hour weeks.

 - If we can get Snidely off the team, we'll finally have peace and get some work done.

 - If we hire this superstar, we'll be so much better managed that the share price will triple.

 - If we can keep these production problems secret until they're fixed, nobody will ever find out and all will be well.